aws-samples/aws-appconfig-java-sample/README.md

 ## **CI/CD Pipeline Configuration**

-**In preparation for Amazon Q Developer code transformation**, this project includes pre-configured CI/CD pipelines that automatically adapt to both Java 8 (pre-transformation) and Java 17 (post-transformation) code.
-These pipelines ensure your build process works seamlessly before, during, and after the Q Developer transformation process:
+**In preparation for AWS Transform custom transformations**, this project includes pre-configured CI/CD pipelines that automatically adapt to both Java 8 (pre-transformation) and Java 17 (post-transformation) code.
+These pipelines ensure your build process works seamlessly before, during, and after the AWS Transform transformation process:

 ### **GitHub Actions Workflow**